luciomartinez/paanet.org/README.md

 It is important to mention that the email configuration is set with Gmail values.
 Hence a valid Google account is required in order to enable the email service.
 This account might be restricted to connect with the application for security reasons.
-If emails aren't being send then try granting the following two access:
+If emails are not being send then try granting the following two access:

  - https://accounts.google.com/DisplayUnlockCaptcha
  - https://myaccount.google.com/lesssecureapps